Whether you got a nice bonus at work, an unexpected inheritance, or sold something of value, coming into some extra cash can be an awesome thing.

 Does your employer offer a 401(k) with matching contributions?
 If so, this can be a powerful tool to help you save for retirement.

-Not only does a 401(k) come with certain tax advantages, your employer’s matching contributions can provide a boost to your retirement savings.
+Not only does a 401(k) help lower your taxes (since this money comes out of your salary before taxes are deducted), your employer’s matching contributions are essentially free money, and can provide a nice boost to your retirement savings.

 Have extra money?
 Add it to your SoFi Money®

 and pay no account fees.